TokamakUI/Tokamak/README.md

 }
 ```

-Thus an empty vertical stack view is created like this:
+For example, an empty vertical stack view is created like this:

 ```swift
 StackView.node(.init(axis: .vertical), [])